KostiantynO/goit-react-hw-08-phonebook/my.md

 - [x] Notifications - not correct login/password.
 "Please check you password."
 - [ ] Keep one url from axios? // I do not know how to combine two approaches with axios.

+### `2022-05-09`: Error in persisted state:

+- [x] Adds temporary buttons to Purge Persisted state (in localStorage), before App is rendered.
+(I will remove buttons after mentor review).